Skip to content

 The creation of the new vehicle access for the public will require removal of a section of uncontrolled on-street parking on Locksbrook Road.

-The public recycling area will be provided with 16 car parking spaces which is an increase on the 11 spaces provided at the current Midland Road site which the new facility will replace.
-There will also be parking for up to 12 bicycles and cargo bikes, and 4 motorcycles and dedicated disabled parking bay close to the base of the ramp for easy access to the gantry.
+The public recycling area will be provided with parking spaces and a waiting area for 16 vehicles which is an increase on the 11 spaces provided at the current Midland Road site which the new facility will replace.
+There will also be parking for bicycles cargo bikes and motorcycles and dedicated disabled parking bay.

 Plan showing the proposed access arrangements to both operational (west) and public (east) sections of the new recycling centre